9th Circuit rules that National Guard can deploy to Portland

 "We had thousands of people on the streets of Portland for the Portland Marathon," she said.
 "The city is beautiful.
 The city is thriving."

-The federal government has argued in court documents that the National Guard is needed to protect a U.S. Immigration and Customs Enforcement facility in Portland that has been the site of protests since June.
+The federal government has argued in court documents that the National Guard is needed to protect an Immigration and Customs Enforcement (ICE) facility in Portland that has been the site of protests since June.
 They wrote that protesters had assaulted federal officers "with rocks, bricks, pepper spray and incendiary devices, causing injury."

-In a declaration provided to the court, Craig Dobson, an assistant chief with the Portland Police Bureau (PPB), stated the protests have never been so out-of-control that local officers couldn't respond.
+In a declaration provided to the court, Craig Dobson, an assistant chief with the Portland Police Bureau (PPB), stated that the protests have never been so out of control that local officers couldn't respond.

 "In fact, on any given weekend," he stated, "the nightlife in Portland's entertainment district has warranted greater PPB resources than the small, nightly protests in front of the ICE facility."

 The federal government, however, has argued that things have been quieter because 115 federal police officers were sent to Portland this summer to help protect the ICE building there.
-They say some of those federal officers have since been sent back.
-And while it's not clear how many remain, the federal government says their deployment is a strain on resources.
+It says some of those federal officers have since been sent back.
+And while it's unclear how many remain, the federal government says their deployment is a strain on resources.

 In response, attorneys for the state of Oregon have said such deployments are a normal part of the federal police's responsibilities.

-Note: Clarification: An earlier version of this story said the 9th Circuit decision removed "the" legal impediment to Trump's deployment of the national guard troops to Portland, implying it was singular.
-While the court granted a stay for one temporary restraining order, at the time of publication a second order is still in force, so the immediate impact of this ruling is unclear.